alexvks22/hospital_system/README.md

 7)(Optional)Import postgresql.jar in Eclipse or whatever program you may use to execute, 8)(Optional) Connect your database via Data source explorer

+It's urge that you encrypt your data in your database.
+The Data given are fake because of our need to get in contact with a lot of data.

 This project has been created with two other fellow students, due to our Undergraduate program in University of Piraeus - Department of
 Informatics, on the lesson "Web-based Programming".